ericlewis/PageSheet/README.md

 - `content`: A closure that returns the content of the sheet.
 #### Returns:
 - A presentation controller wrapped SwiftUI view.

-# Known Issues
-- Largest undimmed detent seems to affect the dimming of accent color elements in parent views.

 # License
 PageSheet is released under the MIT license.
 See [LICENSE](LICENSE.md) for details.